CartoDB/cartodb/doc/manual/source/install.rst

     sudo createuser publicuser --no-createrole --no-createdb --no-superuser -U postgres sudo createuser tileuser --no-createrole --no-createdb --no-superuser -U postgres

 * Install CartoDB postgresql extension.
-This extension contains functions that are used by different parts of the CartoDB platform, included the Editor and the SQL and Maps API.
+This extension contains functions that are used by different parts of the CartoDB platform, included Builder and the SQL and Maps API.

   .. code-block:: bash